Welcome to the Master of Climate Change program!

 The Department of Geography and Environmental Management (GEM) is one of five academic units within the Faculty of Environment, which is one of six faculties at the University of Waterloo.

-Dr. Jean Andrey is the Dean of the Faculty of Environment, Dr. Peter Deadman is the Associate Dean for Graduate Studies, and Dr. Richard Kelly is the Chair of the Department of Geography and Environmental Management.
+Dr. Bruce Frayne is the Dean of the Faculty of Environment, Dr. Peter Deadman is the Associate Dean for Graduate Studies, and Dr. Susan Elliott is the Interim Chair of the Department of Geography and Environmental Management.

 Dr. Daniel Scott is the Master of Climate Change (MCC) Program Director and Teresa Wilson is the MCC Graduate Program Administrator.